Bisection: Angle bisector

 The proof of the correctness of this construction is fairly intuitive, relying on the symmetry of the problem.
 Formal proofs refer to basic properties of the rhombus and congruent triangles.
-The trisection of an angle (dividing it into three equal parts) cannot be achieved with the compass and ruler alone (this was first proved by Pierre Wantzel).
+The trisection of an angle (dividing it into three equal parts) cannot be achieved with a straightedge and compass alone (this was first proved by Pierre Wantzel).

 The 'interior' or 'internal bisector' of an angle is the line, half-line, or line segment that divides an angle of less than 180° into two equal angles.
 The 'exterior' or 'external bisector' is the line that divides the supplementary angle (of 180° minus the original angle), formed by one side forming the original angle and the extension of the other side, into two equal angles.